jh3nd3rs0n/jargyle/README.md

     The produced website/documentation can be found in `docs/`.

     Included in the website/documentation is the reference documentation.
-The reference documentation was generated from special annotations within in the source code.
-Should any of these special annotations in the source code be added, changed, moved, removed, or handled differently, you will need to run the following commands:
+The reference documentation is generated from special annotations within the source code.
+If these annotations are added, changed, moved, removed, or handled differently, you'll need to regenerate the reference documentation.
+Here's how:

+    1.   **Build the project:** This creates the necessary files to run the reference documentation generator.

+    2.   **Generate the reference documentation:** This step extracts the information from the annotations and creates Markdown files.

+    3.   **Build the website/documentation**: This step takes the generated Markdown files and integrates them into the website/documentation.

     ```bash
     # Perform a build of the binary distribution